-- the child protection and safeguarding policy

-- the health and safety policy

-- o the behaviour policy

-- the staff handbook and staff code of conduct

-- the acceptable use policy

-- the whistleblowing policy

-- Keeping Children Safe in Education 2022

-- the safeguarding response to children who go missing from education; and

-- the role of the DSL (including the identity of the DSL and any deputies).
-(A summary information sheet is available to be given to staff and volunteers to support this process.)

-All staff members (including temporary staff) will receive appropriate safeguarding and child protection training (organised by the DSL) which will enable them to:

-- Recognise potential safeguarding and child protection concerns involving pupils and adults (colleagues, other professionals and parents/carers) - Respond appropriately to safeguarding issues and take action in line with this policy - Record concerns in line with the school policies - Refer concerns to the DSL and be able to seek support external to the school if required

-All staff members (including temporary staff) will receive appropriate training to ensure they are aware of a range of safeguarding issues (see definition of safeguarding) and are aware that behaviours linked to drug taking, alcohol abuse, truanting and child-on-child abuse such as bullying and sexting can put children in danger.
-The staff training will also include school responsibilities, the school child protection procedures, online safety, safe working practice and external reporting mechanisms.

-All staff members (including temporary staff) will receive regular safeguarding and child protection updates through eBulletins, staff meetings or briefings and other, as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.

-All staff members (including temporary staff) will also be made aware of the school's expectations regarding safe and professional practice via the staff behaviour policy (or code of conduct) and Acceptable Use Policy (AUP) which is provided and discussed as part of the induction process.

-The school recognises the expertise, which members of staff build by undertaking safeguarding training and managing safeguarding concerns on a daily basis.
-All staff are therefore able to contribute to and shape safeguarding arrangements and the safeguarding policy by involvement of staff groups when reviewing policy.
-Other safeguarding policies, for example the school Code of Conduct and Acceptable Use Policy, are also sent to staff for their feedback before ratification by the Governing Board.

-The DSL will maintain an up to date register of who has completed safeguarding and child protection training and passed the safeguarding assessment, including Prevent and will provide an annual update to the Governing Board as part of the annual safeguarding report.
+- the child protection policy - o the behaviour policy - o the staff behaviour policy (sometimes called a code of conduct) - o the safeguarding response to children who go missing from education; and - o the role of the DSL (including the identity of the DSL and any deputies).
+(A summary information sheet is available to be given to staff and volunteers to support this process.) - All staff members (including temporary staff) will receive appropriate safeguarding and child protection training (organised by the DSL) which will enable them to: - Recognise potential safeguarding and child protection concerns involving pupils and adults (colleagues, other professionals and parents/carers) - Respond appropriately to safeguarding issues and take action in line with this policy - o Record concerns in line with policies - o Refer concerns to the DSL and be able to seek support externally if required - All staff members (including temporary staff) will receive appropriate training to ensure they are aware of a range of safeguarding issues including online safety (see definition of safeguarding) and are aware that behaviours linked to drug taking, alcohol abuse, persistent absence from school and child-on-child abuse such as bullying and sexting can put children in danger.
+The staff training will also include whole school responsibilities, safeguarding and child protection procedures, online safety, safe working practice and external reporting mechanisms. - All staff members (including temporary staff) will receive regular safeguarding and child protection updates in person from the DSL as required and in staff meetings, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - All staff members (including temporary staff) will also be made aware of the Setting's expectations regarding safe and professional practice via the staff code of conduct and Acceptable Use Policy (AUP) which is provided and discussed as part of the induction process. - We recognise the expertise which members of staff build by undertaking safeguarding training and managing safeguarding concerns daily.
+All staff are therefore able to contribute to and shape safeguarding arrangements and the safeguarding policy.
+Staff are consulted and kept up-to-date with changed to the policy.
+Other safeguarding policies, for example the Code of Conduct and Acceptable Use Policy, are also sent to staff for their feedback before ratification by the Governing Body. - The DSL will maintain an up-to-date central register of who has completed safeguarding and child protection training and passed the safeguarding assessment/quiz, including Prevent and will provide an annual update to the Governing Body as part of the annual safeguarding report.

-Although the school has a nominated safeguarding lead for the governing board, Phillip Ronchetti, all members of the governing board will access appropriate safeguarding training which covers their specific strategic responsibilities every three years with annual refreshers.
+• Although we have a nominated safeguarding lead for the governing body Joe Simpson.
+All members of the governing body will access appropriate safeguarding training which covers their specific strategic responsibilities every three years with annual refreshers.